Learning and retrieval for warm-starting charge-self-consistent DFT+DMFT

 with $T_0 = 6167$~K, $P_0 = 323.1$~GPa, $a = 298.73$~GPa, and $c = 2.43$.
-At the inner-core boundary pressure of 330~GPa, we obtain $T_m = 6225\pm42$~K, in excellent agreement with the laser-heated diamond anvil cell measurements of Anzellini \textit{et al.} ($6230 \pm 500$~K) \cite{emcAnzellini2013} and the ramp-compression experiments of Kraus \textit{et al.} \cite{emcKraus2022}.
-It is also compatible with the recent shock-compression XAS constraints of Balugani \textit{et al.}, who extrapolate an upper bound of 6202 ± 514 K for Fe at 330 GPa \cite{emcBalugani2024}.
-Our result lies above the resistance-heated DAC determination of Sinmyo \textit{et al.} ($5500 \pm 220$~K) \cite{emcSinmyo2019}; however, as noted in Ref.~\cite{emcAnzellini2013}, different melting criteria in static experiments can yield systematically different temperatures, and the discrepancy among experiments themselves remains an active area of investigation.
+At the inner-core boundary pressure of 330~GPa, we obtain $T_m = 6225\pm42\,\mathrm{K}_{\mathrm{stat}} \pm \mathcal{O}(10^2)\,\mathrm{K}_{\mathrm{sys}}$, where the first bar reflects the internal fluctuation of the coexistence MD over the final 5~ps and the second is the systematic uncertainty from the phase-distinguishing component of the MLIP error described above (Supplemental Material).
+This is in agreement with the laser-heated diamond anvil cell measurements of Anzellini \textit{et al.} ($6230 \pm 500$~K) \cite{emcAnzellini2013} and the ramp-compression experiments of Kraus \textit{et al.} \cite{emcKraus2022}, both of which rely on extrapolation to the ICB (upward from $\sim$200 GPa and downward from $\sim$600 GPa, respectively), so that the quoted experimental bars themselves already include substantial extrapolation uncertainty.
+Our result is also compatible with the recent shock-compression XAS constraints of Balugani \textit{et al.}, who extrapolate an upper bound of 6202 $\pm$ 514~K for Fe at 330 GPa \cite{emcBalugani2024}.
+It lies above the resistance-heated DAC determination of Sinmyo \textit{et al.} ($5500 \pm 220$~K) \cite{emcSinmyo2019}; however, as noted in Ref.~\cite{emcAnzellini2013}, different melting criteria in static experiments can yield systematically different temperatures, and the discrepancy among experiments themselves remains an active area of investigation.

 Our agreement with recent experimental constraints also provides insight into why melting predictions for Fe at core pressures have remained so dispersed.
 Most published \textit{ab initio} melting curves based on standard DFT span a broad range and are frequently higher than experimental estimates, with discrepancies reaching several hundred kelvin and an overall scatter approaching $10^3$~K \cite{aimcAlfe2009,aimcGonzalez2023,aimcSun2022,aimcSun2023,aimcBelonoshko2021, aimcStixrude2014,aimcAlfe2002,aimcBelonosko2000,aimcWu2024,aimcSola2009}.
-This sensitivity likely reflects, in part, that commonly used high-$T$ DFT melting workflows dynamical correlations only approximately, thereby missing high-temperature spin fluctuations that contribute to the free energy \cite{PhysRevB.87.014405,ieccPourovskii2017,ieccVekilova2015}.
+This sensitivity likely reflects, in part, that commonly used high-$T$ DFT melting workflows incorporate dynamical correlations only approximately, thereby missing high-temperature spin fluctuations that contribute to the free energy \cite{PhysRevB.87.014405,ieccPourovskii2017,ieccVekilova2015}.

 Fe at these conditions is paramagnetic, yet thermal spin fluctuations can sustain sizable instantaneous local moments and associated entropy contributions \cite{PhysRevB.87.014405, ieccPourovskii2017,ieccVekilova2015}.
 If these magnetic/electronic excitations are more pronounced in the liquid than in the solid, they increase the entropy of melting and reduce the coexistence temperature through the equilibrium condition $\Delta G(P,T_m)=0$, i.e.\ $T_m=\Delta H/\Delta S$.